 Plus500 is fully regulated in three tier-1 jurisdictions and four tier-2 jurisdictions.
 In other words, it offers users a relatively low-risk online trading experience (“relatively” because there’s always some risk involved in investing).

-The company also holds licenses in eight of the countries in which it operates, including the UK’s Financial Conduct Authority (FCA), the Australian Securities and Investments Commission (ASIC), the Financial Markets Authority of New Zealand (FMA), the Israel Securities Authority (ISA), and the Monetary Authority of Singapore (MAS).
+The company also holds licenses in eight of the countries in which it operates, including the UK’s Financial Conduct Authority (FCA license number; FRN 509909), the Australian Securities and Investments Commission (ASIC), the Financial Markets Authority of New Zealand (FMA), the Israel Securities Authority (ISA), and the Monetary Authority of Singapore (MAS).

 Generally speaking, the more licenses a broker has, the more legitimate you can assume it to be.
 Plus500 enjoys a solid reputation as a trustworthy broker among both casual traders and major global financial authorities.

-Plus500 offers round-the-clock online support in the form of an extensive Frequently Asked Questions section and a direct-contact mailform, both of which is accessed from the main page of the company’s website.
+Plus500 offers round-the-clock online support in the form of an extensive Frequently Asked Questions section, a direct-contact mailform, Live chat and WhatsApp – all of which is accessed from the company’s website.